wigig-tools/codebook-generator/README.md

-# codebook-generator
+# IEEE 802.11ad Codebook Generator Application
-This repository contains MATLAB application for ns-3 IEEE 802.11ad codebook generation
+This repository contains a MATLAB application for generating codebook samples for ns-3 IEEE 802.11ad model.